-Like a fine wine most NHL jerseys get better with age – Whether they were loved or despised, most sports jerseys end up finding a soft place in our heart as we yearn for the past and get lost in nostalgia.
+Like a fine wine most NHL jerseys get better with age.
+Whether they were loved or despised, most sports jerseys end up finding a soft place in our heart as we yearn for the past and get lost in nostalgia.
 Currently, in pop culture as well as sports, trends of 90’s are coming back in spades.
-In that spirit, here are five NHL jerseys of the 90’s that left us too soon.
+In that spirit, here are the five best ’90s NHL jerseys that left us too soon.

 Possibly one of the 90’s best jerseys in any sport, the Anaheim Mighty Ducks’ inaugural sweater was worn by the team from 1993-2006.
 To this day the image of a duck shaped goalie mask will invoke memories of Charlie Conway’s triple deke, the bash brothers, Goldberg and a profound hatred for all things Iceland…oh and there was a NHL team too.
 These lovely sweaters came into existence in 1993 when the Ducks first came into the NHL under the ownership of the Disney Corporation.

 For quick brand identification the team was dubbed “The Mighty Ducks” and the team’s jersey and color scheme of purple, jade, silver and white were set to match that of Disney’s fictional and very popular misfit hockey team, The Mighty Ducks.
 Sadly in 2006 when Disney sold the Ducks the team was forced to terminate the affiliation with the quack attack and sadly these jerseys were terminated.

 In 1997 the Dallas Stars introduced a new 3rd jersey that expanded the star logo over the entire body of the jersey.
 The design was so well received that the following season the once 3rd jersey was now the team’s main sweater.
 While wearing these jerseys, the Stars reached levels of success that were once never thought possible.